 - Wear socks on your feet.
 It’ll help your body get into sleep mode.

 Try to get 7 to 8 hours of sleep per night.
 Studies suggest that quality slumber improves immune system function, reduces cravings for carbohydrates, and boosts metabolism.
-Get to sleep, Spartan soldier!
+Get to sleep, Spartan!

 6. Eat healthily

 You are what you eat.
 If you eat crap, you’ll look, feel, and perform like crap.
-If you want to look healthy, feel strong, and perform like a Spartan soldier, focus on your body’s fuel.
+If you want to look healthy, feel strong, and perform like a Spartan, focus on your body’s fuel.
 Build the best nutrition into every meal.
 A few ways to start:

 - Eat eggs for breakfast.
 A study in Nutrition Research found that people who ate an egg-based breakfast consumed a lot less calories the rest of the day, compared with people who ate a bagel breakfast of equal calories.